aws-samples/amazon-cloudwatch-auto-alarms/README.md

     * ALARM_MEMORY_HIGH_THRESHOLD: 75
     * ALARM_DISK_PERCENT_LOW_THRESHOLD: 20

-* Alarm Tag:  The CloudWatchEC2AutoAlarms Lambda function will only create alarms for instances that are tagged with this specified name tag.
+* Alarm Tag:  The CloudWatchAutoAlarms Lambda function will only create alarms for instances that are tagged with this specified name tag.
 If you want to use a different name, enter it here:
     * ALARM_TAG: Create_Auto_Alarms

 * CloudWatch Namespace:  You can change the namespace where the Lambda function should look for your CloudWatch metrics.
 The default CloudWatch agent metrics namespace is CWAgent.